bbzaffari/LoRa-Protocol-ESP-IDF/README.md

 # LoRa Protocol Layer – High-Level Overview

-This module implements a custom protocol layer over the LoRa transceiver (SX1276), using ESP32 + FreeRTOS.
+This module implements a custom protocol layer over the LoRa (SX1276), using ESP32 + FreeRTOS.
 The logic is organized modularly, with SPI low-level control functions encapsulated and separated from packet handling and protocol abstraction.

 ---